cnbbooks/lfe-manual/src/part6/tooling/rebar3/plugin/intro/README.md

 # Introduction

 The `rebar3_lfe` project is a rebar3 plugin for the [LFE language][lfe-wiki].
-It provides many of the conveniences one has come to expext of a programming language's build tool:
+It provides many of the conveniences one has come to expect of a programming language's build tool:

 * Project Creation